rinocloud/rinobot-docs/README.md

-# Getting started with Rinobot
+# Rinobot

-This file serves as your book's preface, a great place to describe your book's content and ideas.
+This gitbook outlines what you can do with Rinobot.